Letting Him Go: Managing Emotions & Fostering Personal Growth

 Unsure if it's time to walk away?

-How to know when it's time to let him go
+How to know when it's time for letting him go and prioritizing your mental health

 Deciding to break up can be very difficult.
 Every relationship is unique, but if you’re trying to decide if it might be time to walk away, below are a few signs that it may be time to let go:

 All relationships can have their ups and downs, highs and lows, but if you have found that the bad far outweighs the good in the relationship, it may be time to consider walking away.
 In a healthy and positive relationship, there is joy, love, connection, support, kindness, and mutual consideration.
+However, if your relationship is dominated by negative feelings, it may be a sign that it’s time to let go.
 The relationship can be a huge positive addition to your life.
 But when your relationship is characterized by annoyance, meanness, anger, irritability, or distance, it can feel like the joy is gone and the relationship is not adding much to your life.
 When the positive aspects of one's relationship shift to negative or disappear, it's important to consider whether that may be a sign to let go.
+Continuing in a relationship that causes more hurt than happiness can prevent you from healing and moving forward.

 Ilona Titova/EyeEm